-Yet even with these measures in place, the rise in the oven can still go awry, with the loaf splitting or rising in a lopsided manner.
+In the previous two posts I described the importance of scoring the dough and introducing moisture into the oven in baking bread.
+Yet even with these measures in place, the loaf can still split or rise in a lopsided manner.
 In this post, we look at the potential culprit … the oven itself.

 Moisture and Fan/Convection Ovens